theonize/Currier/Topic/Darkness.md

 There is also spiritual darkness that clouds our consciousness.
 When we are in this darkness we assume that we are hidden, some even find their safety there.
-But there is a spectrum of consciousness outside what we can perceive- God sees all this.
+But there is a spectrum of consciousness outside what we can perceive- which God can see.